-Whether the problem right now is finances, children, your marriage, housing issues, a family addiction, Children and Youth involvement, sexual issues, or abuse in the home, I believe I can help.
+Whether the problem right now is finances, children, your marriage, housing issues, a family addiction, Children and Youth involvement, sexual issues, or abuse in the home, I believe I can offer lasting help that works.

-for any questions or comments.
-I would love to hear from you.
+My promise to you is I will be here to support you personally for any questions and to walk you through this journey.
+I would love to hear from you so pick up the phone and give me a call.
 I am not internet savvy so please excuse the slow continued work on this website.
 If you want to look around my blog there are several topics I discuss in detail that may relate to you.
 I strive to keep my advice simple : no problem is too big or too small.
-Call me and we can talk to see if your problem needs therapeutic intervention or often times people just need to communicate the situation to a professional and guideance can be given or referrals made via the phone intake.
+Call me and we can talk to see if your problem needs therapeutic intervention or often times people just need to communicate the situation to a professional and guidance can be suggested or referrals made via the phone intake.

 If you want to learn about legal rights, custody, termination of parental rights- I can provide the information you may need, often with only one session or phone call.

 If you need parenting expertise, get it here, from an experienced parent, experienced foster parent, experienced adoptive parent, experienced caseworker and experienced therapist.
 Many professional have all the correct book smarts but few can help you navigate the expansive undertaking of being in relationship with another life, or exploring why you continue to find yourself in crisis.

 Adoption is one area of my expertise, grief is another.
 In graduate school these were my obsessions.
 Why, because they related to me personally, they were the woundedness in my life that I needed healed.
 May I warn you before you begin, healing is a process.
 Healing is rarely a one size fits all or a quick fix.